 Master-level studies involve specialized study in a field of research or an area of professional practice.
 Earning a master’s degree demonstrates a higher level of mastery of the subject.
 Earning a master’s degree can take anywhere from a year to three or four years.
 Before you can graduate, you usually must write and defend a thesis, a long paper that is the culmination of your specialized research.

-Request Information Master's Degrees in Geoscience in Clausthal-Zellerfeld in Germany 2019
+Request Information Master's Degrees in Area studies in Clausthal-Zellerfeld in Germany 2019

 This English-language Master's degree program unites perspectives from the humanities, the social sciences, and economics. [+]

 Master in Modern Indian Studies (M.A.)For prospective India specialists: This English-language Master's degree program unites perspectives from the humanities, the social sciences, and economics.
 In addition to academic knowledge specific to India, you will acquire well-founded essential knowledge from Regional and Cultural Studies.
 This will be consolidated by a visit to India, integrated into the degree program.
 Topics taught include social, cultural and economic phenomena of modern India.
 The program is supported by the interdisciplinary Centre for Modern Indian Studies (CeMIS).The English-language master's degree program in Modern Indian Studies provides in-depth specialized knowledge of the subject, the ability to work independently on subject-specific and interdisciplinary research and to apply gained insights.
 The degree program qualifies students for a successful career by provision of expertise, methodological and analytical skills and forms the basis for further studies in doctoral degree programs.... [-]